AxelHamburch/lnbits-payment-notification-audio-pinger-esp32/README.md

 ## Features

-- Connects to an LNbits SSE endpoint.
+- Connects to an LNbits payments SSE endpoint.
 - Detects successful payment events in real-time.
 - Plays an audible tone on a piezo buzzer to notify the user.
 - Automatically reconnects in case of network interruptions or server downtime.